TOD-theses/paper-T-RACE/main.typ

 = Evaluation

 /*
-We run our tool on blocks 11,299,000-11,300,000 (inclusive?), getting $X$ results.

-We manually check positive instances:
+We manually checked positive instances:
-- gain and loss that are not in the ground truth
+- attacker gain and victim loss: 20 that are not in the ground truth
-  - compare Logs with Etherscan
-  - manually parse logs from traces that contain relevant addresses
-  - compute property

-We manually check negative instances (marked as negative):
+- TOD Transfer: sample of 20
+- TOD Amount: sample of 20
+- TOD Receiver: the 1 and only
+- ERC-20 multiple withdrawal: all 15

+We still need to:
+- work out TOD mining comparison against ground truth
+- check why ground truth witnesses were not found by TOD check
+- verify sample of TOD check?
-- gain and loss that are in the ground truth:
+- check why ground truth witnesses were not found by attacker gain and victim loss */
-  - take witness from the ground truth and evaluate with traces

-We evaluate why TOD candidates where excluded that are in the ground truth:
--
-*/

 In this section, we evaluate the methods proposed above.
+We use a dataset from @zhang_combatting_2023 as the ground truth to evaluate our TOD detection and the detection of the attacker gain and victim loss characteristic.
+For the Securify and ERC-20 multiple withdrawal characteristics we rely solely on a manual evaluation.

-As a ground truth, we use the dataset from @zhang_combatting_2023 that evaluates their method#todo[Method to detect attacker gain and victim loss attacks] on the blocks 11,299,000-11,300,000.
-We analyze the same set of blocks and evaluate where our results differ from the ground truth.
+We use the dataset from @zhang_combatting_2023 that evaluates the blocks 11,299,000 up to 11,300,000.
+They found 6,765 attacks from which 5,601 do not contain a profit transaction, which we excluded from our definition of the attacker gain and victim loss property.
+The study by @torres_frontrunner_2021 also investigated this block range and the attacks they found are a subset of the 6,765 attacks @zhang_combatting_2023.
+Therefore, we indirectly also compare our results against the method of @torres_frontrunner_2021.

-First of, we combine the TOD candidate mining, the TOD detection and TOD attack analysis, and evaluate them as a single unit.
-Afterwards, we evaluate each component individually against the ground truth.
+First combine the TOD candidate mining, the TOD detection and TOD attack analysis to analyze this block range.
+This is discussed in @sec:overall-evaluation, where we evaluate our method for false positives.
+Afterwards, we compare each step individually with the ground truth to check for false negatives.#todo[We check false positives also with the individual method.]

+For several of the manual evaluations, we let our tool output the traces of the normal and reverse scenario, containing each executed instructions.
+We can then compare the normal scenario, which should be equal to the execution that happened on the blockchain, with results shown on Etherscan.
+This can verify that our state calculation and transaction execution via RPC for the normal scenario is correct.
+The reverse scenario cannot be compared this way.

-== Overall evaluation
+== Overall evaluation <sec:overall-evaluation>

 We mined TOD candidates in the 1,000 blocks starting at 11,299,000 which resulted in 14,500 TOD candidates.
-From those, the TOD detection reported 2,959 as TOD with respect to our adapted definition.
-And finally, for 280 of those, an attacker gain and victim loss was found.
+From those, the TOD detection reported 2,959 as TOD.
+For 280 of these transaction pairs we found an attacker gain and victim loss.

 We compare the TOD candidates, TODs and TOD attacks we found against the ground truth in @tab:eval-overall.
-The ground truth consists of 5,601 attacks#todo[without profit transaction attacks].
-Our mining procedure marked 115 of those as TOD candidates.
-From these 115 TOD candidates, 95 were detected as TOD and of those 85 were detected as an attack.
-We see that we miss 98% of the ground truth attacks when mining the TOD candidates.
-However, from the TOD candidates we correctly mark 74% as TOD and TOD attacks.
+Our mining procedure marks 115 of the attacks in the ground truth as TOD candidates.
+From the 115 TOD candidates, 95 are detected as TOD and of those 85 are marked as an attack.

+We we miss 98% of the ground truth attacks when mining the TOD candidates.
+The following steps miss another 26% of the attacks.
 We evaluate the reasons for these in the following sections, where we evaluate each component individually.

-Furthermore, @tab:eval-overall shows that the majority of the attacks found by our method are not contained in the ground truth.
-We conduct a manual analysis to evaluate, if these are false positives.
+This section focuses on the 195 attacks that are found by us, but are not part of the ground truth.

 #figure(
   table(